-Google Analytics Website Metrics
+Essential Google Analytics Website Metrics To Track

-Master Google Analytics Website Metrics
+What Are Google Analytics Website Metrics?

-Google Analytics metrics are measurable values used to evaluate and track a website's performance.
+Google Analytics website metrics are measurable values used to evaluate and track a website's performance.
 These analytics provide insights into user behaviour, helping businesses better understand how consumers interact with their websites.

 Essential indicators include pageviews (the total number of pages viewed), users, sessions, and bounce rate (the proportion of visitors who depart after reading just one page).